Adi-df/complex-numworks/README.md

 Use the TOOLBOX key to change the function:
 **IT'S A [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) NOTATION**

 To enter a **real** number, press any digit and type your number then press EXE.
+Use - to switch number sign.
 For a complex one, just enter a real, use the I key and then just add another real as usual.

+The conjugate a number, use ALPHA + MINUS.
+And to get z conjugate, just use ALPHA + XNT.

 Parenthesis aren't implemented as there's no need for it in RPN.\
-Square root, Tangent, log10 and inverse trig function are still not implemented.
+The Log key mean log base a:
+`z 2 log = log2(z)`

 ## Why using it?
 Despair.